contactandyc/another-c-library/2_timing.md

 `argv[4] => t` (at byte 23)<br/>
 `argv[5] => NULL` (pointing to NULL means that the pointer is not pointing at anything)<br/>

 Notice that the pointers refer to individual bytes.
 In C (and any language), a pointer refers to a location in memory (typically RAM or random access memory).
 Strings or sequences of characters are defined by looking for a terminating character (a non-printable 0).
-The above example is not technically correct in that what would happen is before the arguments getting to the main function; they would split into 5 strings.
+The above example is not technically correct in that what would happen is before the arguments getting to the main function; they would split into five strings.

 `argv` would be an array of pointers<br/>
 `argv[0] => "./test_timer"`<br/>